 Maidu men with Treaty Commissioners.

 The Maidu are a Native American people of northern California who lived from the crest of the High Sierra, west to the Sacramento River, and south to the Cosumnes River.
-Collectively known as the Maiduan, four groups of closely related people have inhabited the land for thousands of years.
+Collectively known as the Maiduan, four closely related groups have inhabited the land for thousands of years.
 These included the Mountain Maidu of Plumas and Lassen Counties, the Mechoopda of Butte County, the Konkow of Butte and Yuba Counties, and the Nisenan of Placer, Sacramento, and El Dorado Counties of California, and in Yuba, Nevada.

-In 1770, the estimated population of the Maidu was 9,000.
+In 1770, the Maidu population was estimated at 9,000.

 Each Maidu band resided in one of three habitats — the inland valleys, the Sierra Nevada foothills, or the mountains.
 The valley people were prosperous, but poverty was more common in the higher elevations.
 Those least exposed to inclement conditions had the most protective shelter, building large earth-covered communal dwellings in the valley.